 Here’s a few other things your friends forgot to mention about business crowdfunding:

-- “Did you know there is a storytelling-focused crowdfunding platform with a streaming service that can help distribute your film?”
+- “Did you know there is a crowdfunding platform for artists that will fiscally sponsor your project to make it tax-deductible to your backers?”

 - “Did you know that there’s a crowdfunding platform that can help you to legally get a 0% loan of up to $10k from your friends, family & fans?”